 Contrary to popular belief, bonds have always been available through a multitude of channels – including direct from the issuer.
 However, things have changed in recent years and the bonds markets are now more accessible than ever before.
 If you’d like to find out more about trading bonds online, feel free to check out our handy guide on the subject.

-Trading bonds online is not quite as popular as forex or CFD trading, but that is slowly changing as more and more traders look to diversify their trading strategies.
+Trading bonds online is not quite as popular as CFD or Forex trading online, but that is slowly changing as more and more traders look to diversify their trading strategies.
 There are a few prerequisites of course – not least a thorough understanding of what bonds are and what trading them involves.
 Fortunately, we are here to help and our guide on bond trading online will tell you everything you need to know.